 The tour lasts about 30 minutes and you get to see the completed rooms of the castle.
 These include Ludwig’s bedroom, which features intricate woodwork that took 14 carpenters over four years to complete and looks like a Gothic church.
 You’ll also get the chance to walk through the grotto, visit the Byzantine Throne Room and Singers’ Hall.
 At the end of the tour, there’s a film showing what the castle would have looked like had it been finished.

 Neuschwanstein Castle tour tickets and opening times

 Tours of Neuschwanstein Castle cost €13 for adults, €12 for concessions, under 18-year-olds are free.
 You can buy tickets online from the official website.
+You can also get Neuschwanstein skip the line tickets to avoid long queues, especially during the peak summer season, with Ticketbar.
 The castle is closed on the 1st January and 24th, 25th and 31st December, opening hours are as follows: